Carrier Relationships: 8 Ways Brokers Can Strengthen Them

 The most successful freight brokers start developing quality carrier relationships from the beginning to create a reliable network of carriers to deliver loads as promised so you can reach your income goals.
 But it can be easy to forget that shippers and carriers are also your customers.
 Treating carriers like valued clients is a great way to manage those relationships.
 The benefits of having great relationships with carriers include:

-Here are eight ways to build strong relationships with carriers to keep your business moving.
+Here are eight ways to build strong carrier relationships to keep your business moving.

 Eight ways to build strong broker-carrier relationships